Deutsche Reichsbahn (East Germany): The S-Bahn in West Berlin during the Cold War

-The DR after the reunification of Germany
+DR after the reunification of Germany

-Article 26 of the Unification Treaty (Einigungsvertrag) between the two German states signed on 31 August 1990 established the DR as special property (Sondervermögen) of the Federal Republic of Germany, and stipulated the DR to be merged with DB at the earliest opportunity.
-Upon reunification, the DR and DB continued to operate as separate entities in their respective service areas, albeit under a coordination agreement concerning operations.
-On 1 June 1992, the DB and DR formed a joint board of directors which governed both entities.
-The merger between the DR and DB was delayed by several years over the structure of the merged railway due to concerns by German politicians on the ever-increasing annual operating deficits incurred by the DB and DR. The Federal Ministry of Transport (Bundesverkehrsministerium) proposed a comprehensive reform of the German railway system (Bahnreform) which was approved by the Bundestag in 1993 and went into effect on 1 January 1994, that included the planned merger between the DR and DB on 1 January 1994 to form the Deutsche Bahn Aktiengesellschaft or AG (Corporation), which is a state-owned limited stock company.
+Article 26 of the Unification Treaty (Einigungsvertrag) between the two German states signed on 31 August 1990 established DR as special property (Sondervermögen) of the Federal Republic of Germany, and stipulated that DR be merged with DB at the earliest opportunity.
+Following reunification, DR and DB continued to operate as separate entities in their respective service areas but coordinated operations.
+On 1 June 1992, DB and DR formed a joint board of directors which governed both entities.
+The merger between DR and DB was delayed by several years because German politicians were concerned about the ever-increasing annual operating deficits incurred by both entities.
+The Federal Ministry of Transport (Bundesverkehrsministerium) proposed a comprehensive reform of the German railway system (Bahnreform) which was approved by the Bundestag in 1993 and went into effect on 1 January 1994.
+It included the planned merger between DR and DB on 1 January 1994, forming Deutsche Bahn Aktiengesellschaft or AG (Corporation), which is a state-owned limited stock company.